 The sponsoring office is responsible for designating the project officer; and ensuring that required planning, negotiation, review and approval, and post-award administration functions are accomplished.
-The following general requirements apply to the sponsoring office based on DOC's role in the interagency acquisition.
+The following general requirements apply to the sponsoring office based on the Department of Commerce's role in the interagency acquisition.
 Additional responsibilities are detailed in Section 3 of this policy.